turtlemint/redux-analytics/README.md

 ### Setup for redux app

-#### defining the listeners
+#### Common listener for tracking all redux events

 ```
-import { SEGMENT_TAG_CLICK } from '../constants';

-function segmentTagClick(event, eventsHistory){
-    window.dataLayer.push(event);
+const trackListener = (event, eventsHistory) => {
+    const dataLayerObj = {...event};
+    dataLayerObj.event = 'track_event';
+    window.dataLayer.push(dataLayerObj);
     return event;
-}
-segmentTagClick.eventType = SEGMENT_TAG_CLICK;
+};

-export default segmentTagClick;
+export default trackListener;

 ```

-`eventType` needs to be same as the `action.type` that you want to track.
 Important is that you *return* the event if you want to take decisions based on the `eventsHistory`.
 For example, to not abuse the multiple clicks of critical buttons, say `Checkout`, you want to provide a conditional check if your event is not already fed to analytics.

 #### defining the store and registering the middleware